 Figuring out where your baby will sleep is a much bigger decision than most people think.
-When you are sleep deprived and constantly busy caring for this new life, getting an extra few minutes of sleep can quickly become a top priority.
+When you are sleep deprived and continuously busy caring for this new life, getting an extra few minutes of sleep can quickly become a top priority.

 There are a few options for new parents.
 We will focus on in-bed and bedside sleeping, two terms that are interchangeable with co-sleeping.
 Both will have their benefits and drawbacks.
-Choosing the right bassinet for you and your baby will depend on your lifestyle, priorities and comfort level.
+Choosing the right bassinet for you and your baby will depend on your lifestyle, priorities, and comfort level.
 But above all, you want your baby to have a safe, comfortable sleep.

-First, we will cover sleeping arrangements, and then help you decide what kind of bassinet is best for you.
+First, we will cover sleeping arrangements and then help you decide what kind of bassinet is best for you.

 Some parents choose In-Bed Sleeping with their baby.
-It can make breastfeeding easier because your baby is in such close proximity.
+It can make breastfeeding easier because your baby is in such proximity.
 Having a parent's presence all night long is also very comforting and nurturing.
 For many families, this translates to better sleep for everyone.

-However, a safer option than sleeping with your baby on your own mattress is a bassinet.
+However, a safer option than sleeping with your baby on your mattress is a bassinet.
 A co-sleeping bassinet can provide a safe alternative to this sleep arrangement, and we will consider the best options in this article.

 Whether families choose to co-sleep, a safe co-sleeping arrangement is every parent's top priority.

-If your baby is going to sleep in the family bed or on their own, they'll need their own little baby-proof space with plenty of ventilation, breathable fabrics and safe materials.
+If your baby is going to sleep in the family bed or on their own, they'll need their own little baby-proof space with plenty of ventilation, breathable fabrics, and safe materials.